David M. Furches

-David Moffatt Furches (April 2, 1832 – June 7, 1908) was a North Carolina politician and jurist who served as an associate justice (1895–1901) and chief justice (1901–1903) of the North Carolina Supreme Court.
+David Moffatt Furches (April 2, 1832 – June 7, 1908) was an American politician and jurist who served as an associate justice (1895–1901) and chief justice (1901–1903) of the North Carolina Supreme Court.

 Biography

 David M. Furches was born in Davie County, North Carolina in 1832.

 He read law under Chief Justice Richmond M. Pearson at the Richmond Hill Law School and served in the state constitutional convention in 1865, representing Davie County.
 Furches practiced law in Davie and later Iredell County, North Carolina and became a prominent member of the North Carolina Republican Party.
 In 1875, he was appointed a state superior court judge, a position he held until 1879.
 He lost two races for the United States House of Representatives, one in 1872 and the other in 1880, and was his party's nominee for Governor of North Carolina in 1892, losing to Elias Carr.
 In 1894, Furches was elected to the state Supreme Court.
 In 1900 the justices, by a vote of four to one, declared unconstitutional important legislation enacted by the North Carolina General Assembly of 1899-1900, which was controlled by Democrats.
 When Chief Justice William T. Faircloth died in December 1900, fellow Republican Gov. Daniel L. Russell appointed Furches to the post.

 He married twice, to Eliza Bingham and Lula Corpening.

 He died at his home in Statesville on June 7, 1908.